RodrigoMedeirosRS/CsharpSQLite/Readme.md

 SQLiteSharp-NET  was designed as a quick and convenient database layer.
 Its design follows from these *goals*:

-* Very easy to integrate with existing projects and runs on all Godot Engine, Mono and .NET platforms.
+* Very easy to integrate with existing projects and runs on all Godot Engine, .NetFramework, .NetCore and Mono.

 * Thin wrapper over SQLite that is fast and efficient.
 (This library should not be the performance bottleneck of your queries.)